Business Protection Advice

 Small business protection

-Small and medium-sized businesses (SMEs) make up approximately 99%* of the UKs private sector businesses and these types of business are vital to the continuing growth in the economy with many other SMEs reliant on each other to continue growth and profitability.
+Small and medium-sized businesses (SMEs) are vital to the continuing growth in the economy with many other SMEs reliant on each other to continue growth and profitability.
 Imagine if one of the firms in this chain between small businesses collapsed an established system – the exact same principle applies to the key people within a business; this is why business protection is such a necessity, particularly for small businesses.

 Why is business protection important?